Sony and reMarkable’s dueling e-paper tablets are strange but impressive beasts

 But not only does the line follow the tip of your stylus with a quickness, there is a world of expressiveness available should you choose it.
 The tablet doesn’t just track the tip, but also the pressure and orientation of the stylus.
 So with the pencil tool, you can make a thin, light line by holding the stylus nearly perpendicular to the screen and barely touching it, or make wide brushlike strokes by angling it down and pressing harder.
 This isn’t always useful, and it takes some time to get used to, but it really is amazing that it’s possible on an e-paper device, and I can see it being adopted by plenty of sketchers and note takers.

-Furthermore, the tablet ships with a number of templates — grids, lines, etc — and supports multiple layers, which you can export as Photoshop files.
+Furthermore, the tablet ships with a number of templates — grids, lines, etc. — and supports multiple layers, which you can export as Photoshop files.

 Certainly it impressed the TechCrunch crew.
 I had it with me for note-taking (and showing off) purposes at Disrupt SF, and everyone who touched it and wrote on it fell in love, asking how they could get one.
 These are people who see state of the art tech all day, every day.